 This post was originally published in May of 2018.
 Post has been rewritten and new photos have been added.

 There are two types of people in this world.
 Those who LOVE oatmeal raisin cookies, and those who get disappointed when they mistake an oatmeal raisin cookie for a chocolate chip.

 I’m in the former group.
 Oatmeal raisin cookies are full of texture and have a perfectly sweet, cinnamony flavor that is just irresistible.
 My guess is you are an oatmeal raisin cookie lover too or else you wouldn’t be here.

 So let’s get to it!

-- Mix dry ingredients on the side, then slowly add to the wet mixture, beating until just mixed
+- Whisk dry ingredients on the side, then slowly add to the wet mixture, beating until just mixed.

 Tips & Variations:

 - Make sure to use room temperature butter.
 By doing so, it creates soft, fluffy cookies!
 SCIENCE is crazy, amiright?!
 Also, if you are baking with eggs make sure those are room temperature as well.

 - Soak the raisins in water.
 Seriously.
 Do you like plump, fat raisins in your cookies?
 Soaking them in water is key.
 Trust me on the tip.